 The first thing we tried was a delicious virgin olive oil.
 I have long wanted to do a proper oil tasting but this little taster would have to do.
 It had a little citrus hit.
 In fact, it was lovely and fruity.

 Next was a good glug of red wine.
 Before visiting Madeira, I don’t think we had tried Portuguese wine but there is a rich tradition of wine production.
 It goes all the way back to 2000BC!
-However, it has never had the kind of cache that French or Italian wine has.
+However, it has never had the kind of cachet that French or Italian wine has.
 Instead, it has always been a robust domestic business.
 When it did finally open up to the rest of the world, there were a few translation issues, but we will let the tour guide tell that particular story.
 Now, both Mr Fluskey and I struggle with red wine.
 Tannins and I do not get along.
 We both gamely sipped away at it, and the Dutch guys on the tour insisted that it was very good wine….so I guess it was.

 We also got to nibble on a soft-ish cheese that was somewhere between a mild brie and a port salut.
-I loved it but Dany was unconvinced.
+I loved it but Dani was unconvinced.
 Give me a cracker and some grapes and I would eat the whole lot!
 Alongside that was a few slices of ham.
 This is Portugal’s cured ham, made from the same pigs as the famous Spanish Iberico ham.
 It had tonnes of flavour but not quite enough fat running through it to be truly spectacular.

 Stop Two – Bacalhau Brilliance